 Through nearly two hundred pages the reader is presented with an eventful and interesting life, passionately dedicated to working towards better bird dogs.
 I dare say that anyone who shares this same interest at any level will get great pleasure from the book.
 In particular, anyone with aspirations as a breeder should take time to enjoy the 19 pages in the chapter about breeding.

-Leon Mortensen always practised what others often talk about, with reference to Annie Oakley’s famous words: “The best dog is that which gives the sportsman most chances of a shot.”
+Leon Mortensen always practised what others often talk about, with reference to Thomas Oakleigh’s famous words: “The best dog is that which gives the sportsman most chances of a shot.”
 This sentence runs like a thread through the entire book.
 He also warns against irrelevant ideas which become “fashion”, often conflicting from country to country and between different trial cultures.

 Mortensen also recommends (with explanations) various literature, ranging from Roland Huntford’s book about Scott and Amundsen to Tesio’s book on breeding thoroughbred horses to various gundog literature.
 There are also references and footnotes throughout the book.